A Scale-invariant Generalization of the R\'{e}nyi Entropy, Associated Divergences and their Optimizations under Tsallis' Nonextensive Framework: Introduction

-\item We will prove that the new LNE family satisfies all the entropic characteristic axioms of Renyi entropy except possibly the generalized additivity property.
-Other than the Renyi subfamily, only one parameter subfamily of LNE at $\alpha=\beta$ satisfy the generalized additivity property, but all other members satisfy a corresponding sub-additivity property with suitably chosen weight-functions.
-However, like other non-Shanon entropies, LNE does not satisfy the branching or the recursivity property.
+In brief, we summarize the main contributions of this manuscript as follows: \begin{itemize} \item We propose and study the detailed properties of a new class of entropy measures which is scale-invariant over the space of (finite) sub-probability distributions and contains the popular R\'{e}nyi entropy class (and hence also the Shannon entropy) on the space of probability distributions (having finite support).
+In particular, we prove that the new LNE family satisfies all the entropic characteristic axioms of R\'{e}nyi entropy except possibly the generalized additivity property (Definition \ref{DEF:Gen_additivity}).
+Other than the R\'{e}nyi subfamily, only one subfamily of LNE at $\alpha=\beta$ satisfies the generalized additivity property; all other members of the LNE family are shown to have a generalized sub-additivity property with suitably chosen weight-functions.
+However, like other non-Shannon entropies, LNE does not satisfy the branching or the recursivity property (Definition \ref{DEF:Branching}).

-\item We derive the MaxEnt distribution corresponding to the new LNE family under the Tsallis non-extensive constraint (of third kind) given in terms of the normalized $q$-expectation.
-When the two parameters of the LNE families differ, the resulting MaxEnt distribution forms the generalized exponential family of power-law type having heavier tails.
-This resembles and potentially can extend the Tsallis MaxEnt theory and the Renyi thermodynamics.
+\item Along with its scale-invariant nature, our LNE family is also shown to be extensive in nature; for any two independent (communication or physical) systems over a finite alphabet set, the LNE value (entropy) of their combination equals the sum of their individual LNE measures.
+Like the R\'{e}nyi entropy, this important extensivity property of our LNE measures makes them useful in the context of information theory to analyze complex extensive systems.

-\item More interestingly, the new LNE subfamily at $\alpha=\beta$ provides the Gaussian (MBG) MaxEnt distribution even under the non-extensive constraint.
-Also this is the \textit{first} family of scale-invariant generalized entropies we have obtained, which provide the usual Maxwell-Boltzmann MaxEnt theory of Shannon under Tsallis non-extensive framework.
-So, this particular subfamily will be extremely important to study in more detail in future.
+\item We derive the MaxEnt distribution corresponding to the new LNE family under the Tsallis non-extensive constraint (of the third kind) given in terms of the normalized $q$-expectation, or equivalently under the $\beta$-linear families.
+When the two parameters of the LNE family differ, the resulting MaxEnt distributions form the generalized exponential family of the $\beta$-power-law distributions (Definition \ref{DEF:beta-power-law}) having heavier tails; this resembles and generalizes the MaxEnt theory and applications corresponding to the Tsallis and the R\'{e}nyi entropies.
+More interestingly, the new LNE subfamily at $\alpha=\beta$ provides the usual exponential family of MaxEnt distribution even under the non-extensive constraint.
+Indeed, this is the \textit{first} family of generalized entropies in the literature (as per the knowledge of the authors) which is shown to provide the usual Shannon-type MaxEnt theory under the Tsallis non-extensive framework.